TumAro/dectrans_classic/README.md

 - $50$ episodes with $K=8$ -> falls slowly
 - $70$ episodes with $K=10$ -> a good sweet spot
 - $30$ episodes with $K=12$ -> perfect control and oscillation

+### Multiplie Attention is what I need
+My single attention head can only learn one relevance pattern at once, only one purpose.
+But we need to know how the velocity changs on how is the tilt.
+Then we combine all the understandings into one.

+Mathematically, one attention only transforms to single subspace.
+So independent features need separate subspaces to be projected on.